Study Programme

 What routes are available and what do they involve?

-On the Study Programme there are 2 routes, Employability Skills and Traineeships both available at our centres in Accrington, Oldham or Bury.
-Both routes include maths and English qualifications (if you don’t already have GCSE grades 4 – 9) and are full-time programmes which means parents/guardians will be entitled to child benefits.
-After an initial induction and assessment period, you can decide the best route for you.
+On the Study Programme there are 2 routes available, Employability Skills and Traineeships.
+Both are available at our centres in Accrington, Oldham and Bury.
+Each route includes maths and English qualifications (if you don’t already have GCSEs at Grades 4 – 9) and are full-time programmes, which means parents/guardians will be entitled to child benefits.
+After an initial induction and assessment period, we will discuss the best route for you.

 • • Supports you to get ready for the workplace, further learning, or an Apprenticeship by developing your employment skills along with maths and English.